 Tree stump removal can be labour intensive, time consuming, dangerous, and expensive.
-The Guardian's Alys Fowler recommends using a tree stump grinder to remove a tree stump - and we agree, so we are going to tell you all about how you can use one of these machines yourself to get rid of tree stumps.
+The Guardian's Alys Fowler recommends using a tree stump grinder to remove a tree stump.
+We agree, so we are going to tell you all about how you can use one of these machines yourself to get rid of tree stumps.

-Tree stump grinders are powerful machines, mounted on wheels, with a petrol engine and a hard-wearing rotating chisel blade.
-The blade rotates quickly to grind away at the tree stump and turn it into fine wood chippings.
+Tree stump grinders are powerful machines.
+They are mounted on wheels, and have a petrol engine and hard-wearing, rotating chisel blade.
+The blade rotates to grind away at the tree stump and turn it into fine wood chippings.

-Stump grinders can make easy work of removing large and stubborn tree stumps, so they provide a much more efficient and less laborious way of removing a tree stump than trying to do it manually.
+Stump grinders can make easy work of removing large and stubborn tree stumps.
+They provide a much more efficient and less laborious way of removing a tree stump than trying to do it by hand.

 When using a tree stump grinder to remove tree stumps from the ground, you should first tackle the roots.

-Wheel the machine in place so that the blade is in position over an exposed root, start up the engine and begin by grinding across the roots in a steady sweeping action from left to right and back again.
-You should angle the machine so that it grinds 1” down from the top of the roots on each pass, each time sweeping back across the root at 1” lower than the previous pass.
+Wheel the machine in place so that the blade is in position over an exposed root.
+Start up the engine and begin by grinding across the roots.
+Use a steady sweeping action from left to right and back again.
+You should angle the machine so that it grinds 1” down from the top of the roots on each pass.
+Each time, sweep back across the root at 1” lower than the previous pass.

-Once the roots have been cleared, you can then tackle the stump.
+Once you have cleared the roots, you can then tackle the stump.

 Approach the stump the same way you approached the roots.
 Sweeping across the trunk, you should grind around 1.5” down on each pass.
-As the stump is chipped down, you can wheel the machine forward to tackle further into the stump.
-Once the stump has been chipped down to ground level, you can even tilt the machine downwards to grind down below ground level and completely remove the stump.
+As you chip the stump down, you can wheel the machine forward to tackle further into the stump.
+Once you have chipped the stump down to ground level, you can even tilt the machine downwards to grind down below ground level.
+This way, you can completely remove the stump.

-As you remove a tree stump, a lot of wood chippings will be created by the machine.
-Stump grinders feature chip deflectors which help to prevent the wood chips from flying everywhere - so you will be left with a pile of wood chippings to deal with afterwards.
+As you remove a tree stump, the machine will produce a lot of wood chippings.
+Stump grinders feature chip deflectors which help to prevent the wood chips from flying about.
+It will leave you with a pile of wood chippings to deal with afterwards.

-Our tree stump grinders are fitted with chip deflectors which prevent the wood chips flying around and causing injury.
+There are chip deflectors fitted to our tree stump grinders.
+Deflectors prevent the wood chips flying around and causing injury.

-Tree stump grinders are powerful pieces of equipment - you must take in all advice given, read the instruction manual carefully and only use the stump grinder if you feel confident enough to do so.
+Tree stump grinders are powerful pieces of equipment.
+You must take in all advice given, read the instruction manual.
+Only use the stump grinder if you feel confident enough to do so.

-Leaving tree stumps in the ground after a tree has been felled can lead to problems with 'suckering' - where new shoots sprout from the trunk and roots.
+Leaving tree stumps in the ground after you have felled a tree can lead to problems with 'suckering'.
+This is where new shoots sprout from the trunk and roots.
 While you may have cut the tree down, it is still very much alive and still growing in your garden.

 If a stump is dead, it will not form suckers, but the stump can look very unattractive and out of place.
 The dead stump could also play host to root diseases such as honey fungus, so it is not worth taking that risk.

 Once you have removed the tree stump, you can use the chips left behind to fill in the hole.
-Or you can use them as mulch in other areas of the garden, you can clear them up using a vacuum/blower machine, or you can compost them.
+Or you can use them as mulch in other areas of the garden, you can clear them up using a vacuum/blower machine.
+You can also compost them.

 Take a look at our tree stump grinders on our website for more information on these machines.
-You can contact our hire team via online live chat or telephone to further discuss our equipment, get a quote and to arrange a hire.
-Once you have booked a hire you can collect the machine from your local depot or we can deliver it to you.
+You can contact our hire team via online live chat to further discuss our equipment, get a quote, and arrange a hire.
+Once you have booked, you can collect the machine from your local depot, or we can deliver it to you.